vin136/ML-wild/case-studies.md

 so we create a challenger model that although still minimizes RMSE, somehow produces higher diversity.
 It is likely that this new model has a higher RMSE, but as long as it succeeds at increasing diversity and gives a reasonable RMSE, it will be used to test the hypothesis “diversity matters”

+## Predicting the value of [homes at Airbnb](https://medium.com/airbnb-engineering/using-machine-learning-to-predict-value-of-homes-on-airbnb-9272d3d4739d)